mesosphere-backup/deimos/README.rst

 passed to ``docker run`` when the task is launched.

-If no ``ContainerInfo`` is present in a task, Deimos will still containerize it, by using the ``--default_container`` passed to the slave, or taking a reasonable guess based on the host's distribution and release.
+If no ``ContainerInfo`` is present in a task, Deimos will still containerize it, by using the ``--default_container_image`` passed to the slave, or taking a reasonable guess based on the host's distribution and release.

 Some options for Docker, like ``-H``, do not apply only to ``docker run``.
 These options should be set in the Deimos configuration file.